Researchers used the CRISPR-Cas9 tool to analyze a p53 mutation in triple-negative breast cancer.

 CRISPR & CRISPR-Cas9

 CRISPR-Cas9 enables researchers to edit the DNA sequence by removing, adding, or altering specific sections of the genome.
-Cas9 is an enzyme, capable of severing both strands of DNA.
-The enzyme can cut DNA at a specific location in the genome, with localizing help from a single guide RNA (sgRNA) sequence.
-Once the DNA is cut, the cell recognizes that the DNA is damaged and begins to repair itself using DNA repair machinery.
+CRISPR-associated protein 9 (Cas9) is an enzyme, capable of severing both strands of DNA.
+The enzyme can cut DNA at a specific location in the genome, with localizing help from a guide RNA (gRNA) sequence.
+Once the DNA has been cut, the cell recognizes that the DNA is damaged and begins to repair itself using DNA repair machinery.
 DNA repair machinery can be used to introduce changes in the genome.

 The researchers in this study wrote that both the C-terminal domain (CTD) and oligomerization domain (OD) of mtp53 R273H proteins are intact, and it is not clear if these regions are responsible for chromatin-based DNA replication activities.
-To examine the ability of mtp53 R273H to influence cell proliferation, DNA replication, and cell cycle progression of breast cancer cells, the researchers used the CRISPR-Cas9 tool to edit the C-terminal regions of the mtp53 gene.
+They used the CRISPR-Cas9 tool to edit the C-terminal regions of mtp53 R273H in breast cancer cells to examine their ability to influence cell proliferation, DNA replication, and cell cycle progression.

 “CRISPR-Cas9 sgRNA editing of the C-terminal regions of the endogenous mtp53 gene were carried out so as to delete gene sequences that correspond to the OD and CTD regions.”